Super2 race winner to make Trans Am debut - Speedcafe

 The five-time Dunlop Super2 Series race winner will drive a Chevrolet Camaro for Dream Racing Australia as part of a full-time campaign in 2023.

-For the past two seasons in Super2, the Dubbo native has campaigned a Nissan Altima L33 for MW Motorsport, finishing fourth in last year’s standings, with two race wins and four podiums.
+For the past two seasons in Super2, the Dubbo native has campaigned a Nissan Altima L33 for MW Motorsport, finishing fourth in last year’s series, with two race wins and four podiums.

 “I haven’t driven a Trans Am yet, so I’m looking forward to my first laps,” Everingham said.